fedlinllc/fedlin-aws-security-baseline/README.md

 ## Deployment assets

-Deployment assets (Terraform/Bicep modules, per-tenant variables, policy bundles, workflow files, redacted runbooks) are kept in the **private** repository:
+Deployment assets (Terraform/Bicep modules, per-tenant variables, policy bundles, workflow files, redacted runbooks) are kept in a **private FEDLIN deployment repository** and are provided only as part of an engagement.

-👉 **`fedlin-aws-security-baseline-deployment`**

 This public repo tracks the service description, not the customer code.